Procedurally-Generated-Human/Procedurally-Generated-Human/README.md

 I'm Parsa, a sophomore studying Computer Engineering at Razi university.

-The majority of my repositories are small to medium scale projects that i work on during my free time.
+The majority of my repositories consist of interesting projects that i work on during my free time as well as some school related code.
 These are currently the subjects in which i have the most experience/interest in:

 - Backend Development